ng-anhhtuann/ng-anhhtuann/README.md

 - 🔭 Looking for a better future
 - 📫 How to reach me: nguyenanhtuan1232@gmail.com <br>
 - 🥅 Goals: Be better, gain more, and still alive.
-- ⚡ Critical thinking and problem solving are my strength.
+- ⚡ Critical thinking and problem-solving are my strength.
 -->

 <div align='center'>